dionjwa/dionjwa.github.io/README.md

 # Website

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This website is built from documents in [notion](https://notion.so), and generated using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

+You just write your blogs/docs/whateve in notion, and that's it.
+Your content is automatically deployed and published every 30 minutes or so (configurable).

 Requirements for local development: